It is definitely a lot smaller than eBay in terms of membership size, but this is one of the things that make Etsy special.

 2. Challenging sleep requirements

-Aside from the IV and other medical devices you must wear, you might also be required to maintain a specific posture while sleeping.
+Aside from the IV and other medical devices you must wear, you might also be required to maintain a specific position while sleeping.

-This can be challenging, since we’re all used to our own sleeping positions and changing it overnight can lead to sleepless nights.
+This can be challenging since we’re all used to our own sleeping positions, and being forced to change it up can lead to sleepless nights.

 Don’t worry though, because you’ll be given all the details of the study before you begin.